-Create a phantom for DRR generation checks.
-This phantom has different densities shaped by the size and the divergence of a pre-defined beam (see fig 3.7.).
-The black volumes are empty (density 0), the grey volumes have density 1(water) and the white have density 2.
-Position the beam exactly at the centre of the diverging volumes (see fig. 3.7.), calculate a DRR and verify the calculated grey value and the divergence by the sharp projected edges of the volumes.
-The result should be as shown in fig 3.8.: the same grey-level for the regions 3,4 and 5 and sharp transitions between the other regions.
-Repeat this test for other SSD- and field size settings and using the same and different phantoms .
+The black volumes are empty (density 0), the grey volumes have density 1 (water) and the white have density 2.
+Position the beam exactly at the centre of the diverging volumes (figure 3.7), calculate a DRR and verify the calculated grey value and the divergence by the sharp projected edges of the volumes.
+The result should be as shown in figure 3.8: the same grey-level for the regions 3, 4 and 5 and sharp transitions between the other regions.
+Repeat this test for other SSD- and field size settings and using the same and different phantoms.